joergkrause/nyaf/docs/md/docs/internals/bit.md

 In addition, Bit adds the npm registry used by Bit to your npmrc configuration. (by default located in $HOME/.npmrc according to your OS).

 Initialize Bit Workspace
-Switch to the **@nyaf** tutorial project directory and run the Bit initialization command using yarn:
+Switch to the **ny@f** tutorial project directory and run the Bit initialization command using yarn:

 $ bit init --package-manager yarn successfully initialized a bit workspace.

 Copy
-We are going to use create-**@nyaf**-app, so it is recommended to use yarn.
+We are going to use create-**ny@f**-app, so it is recommended to use yarn.
 If you do not have Yarn installed, you can safely use npm.

 Now two other changes happen: